Sony Xperia L2

 The Sony Xperia L2 is an Android smartphone manufactured by Sony Mobile Communications.
 It was announced and released in January 2018.

 Specifications

 Hardware

 The device features a 5.5 in 720p screen.

 The rear-facing camera of the Xperia L2 is 13 megapixels.
-The front facing camera is 8MP.
+The front-facing camera is 8 MP.

 Software

 The Xperia L2 is preinstalled with Android 7.1.1 Nougat with Sony's custom interface and software.